csatuic/cs361-website/docs/labs/lab03.md

 3.  strace will print out a bunch of systems calls, most of which are actually the operating system creating, loading and running the executable.
-The first line of output we're interested in looks like:\
+The first line of output we're interested in looks like:
-    `write(1, "Hello, operating system", 24Hello, operating system\
+    `write(1, "Hello, operating system\n", 24Hello, operating system\
-    ) = 24"`\
+    ) = 24"`

     Note that this is actually one line `("write(1, "Hello, operating system", 24) = 24")` being interrupted by our program printing.